Namass/Branch-Integration-Guides/deeplinked-ads-ios.md

 #### A. Integrating your app key

 For iOS, you need to add it to YourProject-Info.plist (Info.plist for Swift).
-Create a key called bnc_app_key, with string value: **yourAppID**.
+Create a key called branch_key, with string value: **yourAppID**.
 Here are [instructions with graphics](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios-quickstart.md#add-your-app-key-to-your-project).

 #### B. Setting the URI scheme